 If your water filter has a change sensor, you should pay close attention to the indicator lights and swap out the old filter for a new one at the appropriate time.

-If there is no sensor present, it’s up to you to keep track of when the filter should be changed.
+If there is no sensor present, it’s up to you to keep track of when the faucet water filter should be changed.
 Make a point to write the date down on your calendar to know when you installed the new filter so you can change it at the appropriate time.

 The average household in America drinks two gallons of water per person daily.
 So, a quick way to get a rough estimate is to take the number of people in your home and multiply it by two.
 So if two people live in your home, you’re consuming four gallons of drinking water each day.

 If your filter has a 200-gallon capacity, you’ll need to change it every 50 days, give or take a week or two depending on your consumption.

 If your filter shows signs of limescale deposits, you should take a rag, soak it in lime or lemon juice or even vinegar, and thoroughly clean the filter off.
 These substances combined with water should have no trouble removing the unwanted limescale.

 The great thing about faucet water filters today is they do a great job, and they do remove a wide range of contaminants from the water supply.
 Some filters are designed with better technology, and some can remove a wide range of contaminants, including 70 different possible pollutants.

 When choosing the best faucet water filter for you, find one that is capable of filtering known contaminants in your own water supply.
 So test your water before purchasing your filter to determine which option is best suited for your home and family.